adrian-1990/CI-project-2-JavaScript/README.md

 * I created my initial design on Balsamiq Wireframes to get an initial idea for the layout of the site on PC and mobile.

-* As I was creating the site my layout changed slightly to what I originally planned.
-I want the user to know what game they are playing as soon as the arrive at the site, to know the rules of the game before they started playing and area to keep track of the score as they were playing.
+* As I was creating the site my layout changed to what I originally planned.
+I felt the site looked very busy when veiwed on a mobile screen so I decided to put the game rules in a modal that can be accessed by a button.
+This reduced the amount of information that was appearing and if the user wants to know the rules they can still access them.
+When the user arrives on the site they will see the game title, game rules button and the game area.
+This will provide a positive user experience as they can start playing the game straight away without having to scroll through ass the rules first.

 * **Game Layout**

+* This was my original layout that I was going to use.

 ![pc wireframe](https://user-images.githubusercontent.com/79532281/154800977-eca5f3ea-dbec-4aab-814c-a1adda3c3e2b.png)